What is cloud computing? Benefits, types and security for small business

 Cloud deployment models

-- Private cloud: Private cloud infrastructure is dedicated to a single organisation.
-It offers more control but requires significant investment and technical expertise.
-This model suits larger enterprises with strict compliance requirements.
+- Private cloud.
+The cloud infrastructure is dedicated to a single organisation.
+This offers more control and customisation but comes with higher costs and complexity, making it more common for larger enterprises.

 Cloud service models